Immunization Requirements for Child Care and TK/K-12 Schools

 personal belief exemptions to immunization requirements for school

 and child care are no longer accepted.
 This bill also addresses

 immunization requirements for students who have an individualized

 For more information about immunization laws and exemptions, including answers to Frequently Asked Questions (FAQs) visit:

-Is your school or child care facility participating in the San Diego Immunization Registry (SDIR)?
+Is your school or child care facility participating in the California Immunization Registry (CAIR2) San Diego?
 The California Immunization Registry (CAIR) is a centralized and confidential database for storing vaccine records.
-In San Diego County, vaccine records are entered in the San Diego Immunization Registry (SDIR), which is part of CAIR.
 The Registry provides an electronic record of all immunizations given to an individual by participating providers.

 This system allows healthcare providers to document vaccines provided and to see patient immunization records, including vaccines received at other locations or from other healthcare providers.
 The Registry decreases the possibility of duplication of immunizations and identifies immunizations that are needed.

-To learn more about SDIR and CAIR or how to participate in the
+To learn more about CAIR2 or how to participate in the

-questions or more information, contact the SDIR Help Desk at:
+questions or more information, contact the CAIR Help Desk at:

 CAIRHelpdesk@cdph.ca.gov or (619) 692-5656.